DenchiSoft/VTubeStudio/README.md

 ## Controling items and item animations

 You can control certain aspects of items in the scene.
 This request allows you to make items darker (black overlay), change the opacity, and control the animation of animated items.
 This request does not work with Live2D items and will return an error of type `ItemAnimationControlUnsupportedItemType` if you try (see [ErrorsID.cs](https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/ErrorID.cs)).
+This can be useful for "reactive PNG"-type plugins and more.

 For animated items, you can set the framerate (in frames-per-second, will automatically be clamped between `0.1` and `120`).
 You can also manually make the animation jump to a certain frame using the `"frame"` field.
 An error will get returned if that frame index is invalid.
 For an animated item with (for example) 20 frames, valid frame indices go from 0 (first frame) to 19 (last frame).
 Frame counts for animated items can be requested using the `ItemListRequest`.
-Trying to do this for normal JPG/PNG items will return an error.
+Trying to do this for normal JPG/PNG items will return an error of type `ItemAnimationControlSimpleImageDoesNotSupportAnim`.

 You can start/stop the animation using the `"animationPlayState"` field (`true` = play animation, `false` = stop animation).
 This field is only used if you set `"setAnimationPlayState"` to `true`, otherwise the animation play state will not be changed.